iLVL-Key/FFXI/gearswap/readme.md

 - Started from Blue Mage file version 11.30.21
 </details>
 <details>

 <summary>MNK</summary>

+Version 6.2
+- Adjusted Weaponskills to not equip a Weaponskill gear set when inside Abyssea and an Abyssea Proc Weapon pair is equipped.

 Version 6.1
 - Adjusted the Weapon Cycle have a second, separate list for Abyssea Proc Weapons that gets added into the cycle list when inside Abyssea.